-The Global Forwarding and Freight business units are responsible within the Group for air, ocean and road freight transport.
-Our freight forwarding services not only include standardised transports but also multimodal and sector-specific solutions as well as individualised industrial projects.
+Our air, ocean and overland freight forwarding services not only include standardised transports but also multimodal and sector-specific solutions as well as individualised industrial projects.

-Our business model is very asset-light, as it is based on the brokerage of transport services between our customers and freight carriers.
-This allows us to consolidate shipments and purchase cargo space at better conditions.
-Our global presence ensures network optimisation and the ability to meet the increasing demand for efficient routing and multimodal transports.
+Compared with other divisions, our operating business model is asset-light, as it is based upon the brokerage of transport services between our customers and freight carriers.
+Our global presence and network allow us to offer efficient routing and multimodal transports.

 According to the International Air Transport Association (IATA), the worldwide freight tonne kilometres flown during the reporting year grew by 3.8 %.
 Despite weak demand, capacities continue to grow, especially on passenger planes.
 Furthermore, low fuel prices are providing an incentive to put former cargo planes back into operation.
 With around 2.1 million transported export freight tonnes, we remained the air freight market leader in 2015, as shown in the following table.